 Why Is Financial Independence Worth Aiming For?

 Well, firstly I’d flip the question and say why not?
-Wouldn’t you want to live a life of freedom without having to work?
-Or if you have to work, wouldn’t you at least want to do it for yourself rather than someone else?
+Wouldn’t you want to live a life of freedom without having to work every day?
+Or if you have to work, wouldn’t you at least want to do it for yourself and not someone else?
 That doesn’t sound too bad to me!
 If you genuinely love your job, then maybe there’s no actual need for you to become an Indie.
-But the chances are you found this article because you’re getting sick of the same old day to day, and I honestly can’t blame you.
+But the chances are you found this article because you’re getting sick of the same old day-to-day, and I honestly can’t blame you.

 Being financially independent reduces your reliance on systems and institutions which won’t necessarily still be there in 30 years.
-The fact is that anything can – and by the looks of it, will – happen between now and then.
+The fact is that anything can happen between now and then.

 No-one can predict when the next shock to the global economy will come.
 But you can bet your life that it will come.
 By being financially independent, you’re better able to weather the storm.
-You’ll decrease your reliance on traditional employment, and by having diverse income streams you’re better protected against global downturns and upheaval.
+You’ll decrease your reliance on traditional employment, and by having diverse income streams you’re better protected against upheaval and global downturns.

 Is Financial Independence Still Achievable?